 - Your privacy.
-We take your privacy seriously and adhere to the Privacy Policy detailed on our website at suresave.com.au/privacy. - Professional Indemnity Insurance.
-Cerberus and its representatives (including SureSave) are covered under professional indemnity insurance arrangements that comply with the requirements of Chapter 7 of the Corporations Act.
-The insurance (subject to its terms and conditions) will continue to cover claims in relation to Cerberus' representatives that no longer work for it (but who did at the time of the relevant conduct).

-Where a financial service is provided to you by one of CSR's and SureSave's partners, that partner is required to hold professional indemnity insurance arrangements for compensating clients for losses they suffer as a result of a breach of their obligations under the Corporations Act relating to the financial services provided by them.

-• This document.
-CSR is responsible for this FSG, which was prepared on 15 August 2016.
+We take your privacy seriously and adhere to the Privacy Policy detailed on page 79 and on our website at suresave.com.au/privacy. - Professional Indemnity Insurance. nib and its representatives (including SureSave) are covered under professional indemnity insurance arrangements that comply with the requirements of Chapter 7 of the Corporations Act.
+The insurance (subject to its terms and conditions) will continue to cover claims in relation to nib's representatives that no longer work for it (but who did at the time of the relevant conduct). - Where a financial service is provided to you by one of nib's and SureSave's partners, that partner is required to hold professional indemnity insurance arrangements for compensating clients for losses they suffer as a result of a breach of their obligations under the Corporations Act relating to the financial services provided by them. - ► This document. nib is responsible for this FSG, which was prepared on 1 August 2019.